 Your privacy is very important to us.
 We want you to have choices (within the laws) in the way your information is collected and used, and want you to understand those choices.
 To help with that, we explain below how we gather our online information.

-This notice applies to all information collected or submitted on the Precise Background Technologies Inc. website.
+This notice applies to all information collected or submitted on the Tenant valuation (and affiliates) websites.
 On some pages, you can order services, make requests, and register for online access.
-The types of personal information collected at these pages are:
+The types of personal information collected at these pages are required to process the services requested by our client.

 “OA” means such online application.
 We do not share your Social Security and Date of Birth with outside parties except to the extent necessary to complete the final report: You hereby agree that Tenant Evaluation LLC also known as TE for the remainder of this document, its parent, subsidiaries, affiliates, and their respective successors and assigns, may collect and use certain information associated with your OA, including, without limitation, any information provided in products and services; with third party business partners with whom TE provides joint promotions; and TE may share aggregate data if TE believes it is necessary to comply with legal process (such as a court order, subpoena, search warrant, etc.), or other legal requirements of any governmental authority; if TE believes it would potentially mitigate TE’s liability in an actual or potential lawsuit; if TE believes it is permitted by law or if doing so will not violate the law; or if TE believes it is otherwisenecessary to protect TE’s rights or property; or is necessary to protect the interests of other users of the Software.
 In the unlikely event that all or partof TE’s business is sold or acquired by a third party, TE will transfer such information to the new business owner.